How to capture weather-related readings and display those metrics for your microclimate.

 FUN FACT: About 5 minutes is lost or gained each day.

-Solar Radiation (if installed) in wm/2 (Watts per square meter), Lux, or FC (Foot Candles).
 The measurement is used to calculate evapotranspiration - the potential for evaporation of moisture from the soil (or the reverse of rainfall) as a function of solar energy, wind, and temperature.

-Before electronic photoelectric sensors are used by computers, the Campbell-Stokes and Jordan Sunshine Recorders (in the UK) used a glass sphere to focus sunlight onto a recording card replaced each day, creating burn marks that indicate the duration of sunshine that day.
+Historically, sunshine intensity is measured thru direct solar radiation using pyrheliometers which have a tubular structure that needs to be aimed at the sun, mounted on a solar tracker.
+BTW Before electronic photoelectric sensors are used by computers, the Campbell-Stokes and Jordan Sunshine Recorders (in the UK) used a glass sphere to focus sunlight onto a recording card replaced each day, creating burn marks that indicate the duration of sunshine that day.

 “OUT” (Outdoor) Particulate monitor in ug/m3 by a PM2.5 sensor (if installed)